Punktum-dk/epp-service-specification/README.md

 Availability of DNSSEC information and status is currently limited to public available data.

-In addition with the improvements to the process for change of nameservers using [update domain](#update-domain), all current DSRECORDS are deleted as part of this operation.
+In addition with the improvements to the process for change of name servers using [update domain](#update-domain), all current DSRECORDS are deleted as part of this operation.

 <a id="contact-creation"></a>
 ### Contact Creation